tikv/rfcs/text/2020-03-13-auth-implementation.md

 Token data will include the fields:
 * admin: an object with fields
   * Allowed (boolean): If true, user is allowed admin API access
-* AllKeys: an object with fields
-  * Allowed (boolean): If true, the user is allowed access to all keys that the application has access to
+* Ranges: a list of allowed key range accesses (currently unsupported)
+  * Each range in the list has fields
+    * Start
+    * End
     * Mode: (string).
 Currently supported are:
       * Full
       * readonly
-  * Ranges: a list of allowed key range accesses (currently unsupported)

-When TiKV receives an administrative API request, it decrypts the token and checks for the admin field.
+When TiKV receives an API request, it decrypts the token and checks the permissions.
+For an API request it checks the admin field.
-For a non-administrative API request, it decrypts the token and looks at the mode field of the all object.
+For a non-administrative API request, it checks that the keys in the API request are within the start and end of the range.
 If the mode is readonly, it will not allow access to write APIs.

 ## Tooling changes
-TiSpark, TiFlash, and user tools must be adopted to perform token login for a user to be able to require auth.
+TiSpark, TiFlash, and user tools must be adopted to perform a delegated token login.

 ## Encryption